qualcomm-linux/build-guide/topic/k2c-qli-build-ga/build_own_config_cli.rst

       For example, to build qcom-multimedia-proprietary-image, change the value of <distro.yml> to ``qcom-distro-prop-image.yml``.

    c.
-After a successful build, check that the ``rootfs.img`` file is in the build artifacts:
+After a successful build, check if the ``rootfs.img`` file exists in the build artifacts:

       .. container:: nohighlight